Long-window tandem variational data assimilation methods for chaotic climate models tested with the Lorenz 63 system

 \subsubsection{Setup 1 - state filtered data assimilation (SFDA)}

-Assuming that both Lorenz models can be thought of as representing two identical climate models, the cost function can be placed on the model 2.
+Assuming that both model 1 and 2 can be thought of as representing two identical climate models, the cost function can be placed on the model 2.
 This allows model 1 to filter out some of the background noise on the observations before they are given to the cost function attached to model 2.
-This favourably increases the signal to background ratio synchronised into model 2.
 Such a filtering setup would theoretically reduce parametric uncertainty below that of traditional single model data assimilation because model 1 should act to reduce the amount of noise synchronised into model 2.
 We will subsequently refer to this setup as state filtered data assimilation (SFDA.)
 In SFDA the cost function acts to constrain model 2.
 The cost function is

-$N$ is the total number of time steps of the assimilation window, and $\sigma_{\vec{x}_{o}}$ is the uncertainty associated with the observation noise.
-The adjoint matrix includes additional terms, compared with Eq.~\ref{eq:adjoint}, arising from the second synchronisation step for model 2.
+$N$ is again the total number of time steps of the assimilation window, and $\sigma_{\vec{x}_{o}}$ is the uncertainty associated with the observation noise.
+The adjoint matrix includes terms arising from the second tandem layer of synchronisation for model 2.
 This is given by:

-which in practice is numerically evaluated using AD.
+which in practice is numerically evaluated using the automatic differentiation (AD) package \verb|jax| to calculate the vector-Jacobian product.
+The adjoint equation for SFDA is given by: